PSA: Your scale is lying to you!

 But when you look back and see how far you’ve come, it’s such great motivation and so empowering.

-Take a monthly snapshot of yourself at the front, side, and quarter turn to track your progress, wearing the same outfit in each one, and taking photos at the same time of day.
+Take a monthly snapshot of yourself at the front, side, and quarter turn to track your progress.
+Wear the same outfit in each one, and take photos at the same time of day.

 Also, make sure you’re standing in the same place, in the same lighting, and you’re the same distance away from the mirror in each photo.